JessiePGF/Investor_Sentiment/README.md

 ![table_4](Result/Table_4.png)

 ### Table 5
-- The transition to Monthly Sentiment (Table 5) reveals much stronger interaction effects.
+- Monthly Sentiment reveals much stronger interaction effects.
 This suggests that in the modern era, sentiment is a high-turnover signal

 ![table_5](Result/Table_5.png)